 This is also what I do with my 2 toddlers most of the time and I no ‘poo them about once a month when their scalp looks a bit grimy.
 If they get a bit of dinner on their hair does it really need a full on washing or will a rinse suffice?

 Ironically, Sofia, my 3 year old has the best looking hair in the house.
-I may have to consider this method for myself some day!
-The Paleo Mom does it and it works for her!
+I may have to consider this method for myself some day!!

 Need a few other reasons to try it?